Sportsman’s Hunt Club Rules 2020-2021

 Use of off Road Vehicles (ORV) for recreational purposes is not permitted on any lease.
 ORVs may be used for large game retrieval and deer stand/feeder placement only if specifically approved under a lease’s special rules.
 Otherwise, ORVs are to remain on designated roads.
 During Deer Seasons, ORVs may not be operated during peak hunting times.
 Peak hunting times are from one hour before sunrise till two hours after sunrise and from two hours before sunset till 30 minutes after sunset.
 Individual leases may be more restrictive.
 See individual lease rules.

-Leases may be temporarily closed or hunting days limited if deemed warranted by the Hunt Committee.
+Leases may be temporarily closed or hunting days limited if deemed warranted by the Board of Directors.

 Club leases are for hunting and fishing only.
 Any other activity must have written permission from the Lease Representative.